British archaeologists found a 5,000-year-old drum and three children locked in a neolithic embrace

 Its exact location is being kept secret, for now, as was its discovery, until now.

-Mark Allen, founder of Allen Archaeology, who discovered the grave and the clay drum, told The Washington Post that, based on geological imaging, his team had suspected they were standing atop a circular burial mound, or barrow, dug into the chalk.
+Mark Allen, founder of Allen Archaeology, who discovered the grave and the drum, told The Washington Post that, based on geological imaging, his team had suspected they were standing atop a circular burial mound, or barrow, dug into the chalk.

 They thought it would be old, certainly.
 What they found astounded them, Allen said.